taniShant/mlModelPackging/README.md

 # Outlier Package
+### 1. Makefile-based approach
-### Builds a sklearn based model pipeline by picking the model defination from a configuration file (defined in model_config.json) and deploy pipeline at runtime
+#### Builds a sklearn based model pipeline by picking the model defination from a configuration file (defined in model_config.json) and deploy pipeline at runtime

 ### Uses production of wheels using setup.py